-23. What has been the impact of the COVID-19 pandemic on litigation in your jurisdiction (and in particular, have the courts adopted remote hearings and have there been any procedural delays)?
+23. What has been the impact of the COVID-19 pandemic on litigation in your jurisdiction?

 At the beginning of April 2020, the Liechtenstein Parliament passed a law on accompanying measures in the administration and judiciary in connection with the coronavirus (Gesetz über Begleitmassnahmen in der Verwaltung und Justiz in Zusammenhang mit dem Coronavirus, COVID-19-VJBG).
-Since then, it has been possible to extend, upon request, all procedural deadlines in judicial and administrative proceedings whose first triggering event happens in the period after the entry into force of the law, or which have not yet expired by the entry into force of the law, as long as the law is in force.
+It was then possible to extend, upon request, all procedural deadlines in judicial and administrative proceedings whose first triggering event happens in the period after the entry into force of the law, or which have not yet expired by the entry into force of the law, as long as the law is in force.
 In addition, hearings and oral proceedings in court were only possible after careful consideration of all circumstances, continuation of the proceedings was required and the interest of the general public in the prevention and control of coronavirus did not outweigh individual interests.
 Initially, these provisions were in effect until 15 June 2020 but were prolonged several times until 30 September 2021 due to the ongoing pandemic.
-Because of the impacts of the pandemic, like travel restrictions, quarantine rules or absences of employees due to illness, the provisions of the COVID-19-VJBG have again become effective on 19 November 2021 and will be in force until 30 June 2022.
-Hearings and oral proceedings in court are possible if the recommendations of the government and the Office of Public Health regarding sanitary measures and social distancing are followed.
+Because of the impacts of the pandemic, like travel restrictions, quarantine rules or absences of employees due to illness, the provisions of the COVID-19-VJBG have again become effective on 19 November 2021 and were in force until 30 June 2022.